Raphfriend/USB2DB15/README.md

-### 3. Required hardware:
+### 3. Open Source Required Hardware:

-* We are using an Atmega328P AVR.
-Any Arduino that utilizes this microcontroller such as the Mini Pro, Nano and Uno are suitable.
+* The USB2DB15 uses an Atmega328P AVR.
+Any Arduino that utilizes this microcontroller such as the Mini Pro, Nano, and Uno are suitable.
 The Custom PCB accommodates an Arduino Mini Pro and USB Host Shield Mini.
 * USB Host Shield Mini if using an Arduino Pro Mini / Nano.
 Full sized USB Host Shield for Uno.
 * An FTDI programmer is required for the Arduino Pro Mini.
 This is not required if using an Arduino Nano or Uno.
 * USB2DB15 Custom PCB or a breadboard to complete all the connections between the AVR and USB Host Shield.